rsksmart/RSKIPs/IPs/RSKIP558.md

 A simple way of encoding data into blobs is to combine 31 bytes of user data with a leading or trailing zero byte  (`0x00`) to obtain a “32-byte chunk”.
 This chunk is interpreted as a field element.
 The size (32 bytes) comes from the parameter `BYTES_PER_FIELD_ELEMENT`.
 Users continue creating such elements till they have a full blob with `FIELD_ELEMENTS_PER_BLOB`  chunks.
 If they do not have enough data to encode, they must still fill the blob to 128KB,  e.g. by padding with zero bytes.
 If they have more data to encode, they must create additional blobs.

 Users then compute a KZG commitment for each blob.
 By doing this, users are committing to a very specific polynomial representation of their data.
-By contrast, RSKIP-281 uses (Keccak, or user-defined) hashes as a mechanism for users to commit to ephemeral data.
 Users then generate KZG proofs for these commitments.
 These proofs form the basis for efficient verification of blob data.
 The idea is that blobs, commitments, and proofs are submitted together in a transaction.
 Only commitments are stored permanently as part of historical data on the L1 - blobs and proofs are deleted after some time.

 Users who create and post blobs (such as rollup node operators) may choose to store the blobs and proofs (off chain) for as long as they deem necessary, in case there are disputes.
 Since commitments are stored permanently, users can verify (off-chain) that a paritcular blob was at some point published to and validated by the network.